gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Import-AadrmTemplate.md

 ## DESCRIPTION
 The **Import-AadrmTemplate** cmdlet creates a custom Rights Management template for Azure Rights Management and sets its properties according to data contained in a template file.

-Although you can configure Rights Management templates in the Azure classic portal, you must use PowerShell to export and import these templates.
+Although you can configure Rights Management templates in the Azure portal, you must use PowerShell to export and import these templates.

 The file you import must be a valid Rights Management template file that has been exported from Azure RMS or AD RMS.
 The file can have any file name extension.